GAM-team/GAM/docs/Chrome-Policies.md

     FALSE: Results from a Chrome Cleanup are never shared with Google.
     TRUE: Results from a Chrome Cleanup are always shared with Google.

+chrome.users.ChromeForTestingAllowed: Chrome for Testing.
+  chromeForTestingAllowed: TYPE_BOOL
+    true: Allow use of the Chrome for Testing.
+    false: Do not allow use of the Chrome for Testing.

+chrome.users.ChromeOnIos: Chrome on iOS.
+  enableIosChromePolicies: TYPE_BOOL
+    true: Apply supported user settings to Chrome on iOS.
+    false: Do not apply supported user settings to Chrome on iOS.

 chrome.users.ChromeRootStoreEnabled: Chrome Root Store and certificate verifier.
   chromeRootStoreEnabled: TYPE_ENUM
     UNSET: Use the default Chrome setting.